GregoryMorse/trendln/README.md

 Installation sanity check:

 	import trendln
+	#requires yfinance library install, not a package requirement, but used to assist with sanity check
+	#pip install yfinance
+	directory = '.'
-	trendln.test_sup_res() #simple tests that all methods are executing correct, assertion or other error indicates problem
+	trendln.test_sup_res(directory) #simple tests that all methods are executing correct, assertion or other error indicates problem

 Requirements
 ------------